lowquark/zinc/README.md

 It's kind of like what a `friend namespace` would be, if ever there was such a thing.

 What's of particular interest to me, is how one can use this feature to structure code without having to draw hard lines between objects.
-Instead, it seems that write-access restriction just kind of flows from the top down:
+Instead, it seems that access restrictions just kind of flow from the top down:

     struct Foo {
       // ...